Apricots

 a

 The most important benefit of apricots is related to eye health: apricots contain lutein, which helps maintain the health of the retina and lens.
-Vitamin A not only supports night vision, but also boosts immunity, due to its anti-inflammatory role.
-Additionally, the carotenoids, vitamin E, and all the other nutrients in apricots help reduce the risk of macular degeneration and cataracts.
+Vitamin A also supports night vision, but also boosts immunity, thanks to its anti-inflammatory role.
+In addition, the carotenoids, vitamin E and all the other nutrients in apricots also help reduce the risk of macular degeneration and cataracts.

 Apricots are also useful in skin care, whether we are talking about their consumption or using them in the beauty ritual.
-Vitamins C and E, as well as beta-carotene, help protect skin cells from ultraviolet (UV) radiation, reduce signs of premature aging, and improve skin elasticity.
-Last but not least, the high-water content supports hydration and prevents the skin from drying out.
+Vitamins C and E, as well as beta-carotene, help protect skin cells from ultraviolet (UV) radiation, reduce signs of premature aging and improve skin elasticity.
+Last but not least, the high water content supports hydration and prevents the skin from drying out.
+Moreover, the consumption of kiwi helps to better digest food proteins, due to the presence of a proteolytic enzyme that also supports the intestinal microbiome, also present in pineapple.

 a